michaelmcandrew/arch-install/README.md

 Ensure that you are booting in UEFI mode and that you can boot from USB.
 Insert the installion media into the ThinkPad and boot.
 Hit F12 while the machine is booting to bring up a menu that will allow you to boot from the USB drive.
 Select the USB drive to boot the install image.

 The ThinkPad should boot up and log you in as the root user.

+If you are booting a to an HD screen, you probably want to set the resolution.
+You can do this by typing e when the boot menu appears and appending `video=1366×768` to the end of the string (https://wiki.archlinux.org/index.php/kernel_parameters#systemd-boot).

 ## Pre-installation